 Download and Install the GPG Suite

 GPG Suite is a package used to encrypt and decrypt the email messages.
-The GPG tool is based on PGP client and it is available for free.
-This is an open source project which can be installed with just a few clicks.
-Following steps will explain how to install the GPG suite.
+The GPG tool is based on PGP client, and it is available for free.
+This is an open-source project which can be installed with just a few clicks.
+The following steps will explain how to install the GPG suite.

 - Download the GPG suite file here.